nxrmqlly/MRPackDownloader/readme.md

 <details>
 <summary>Image</summary>
-<p>The tool downloading jars for the <a href="https://modrinth.com/modpack/performium-was-taken">Performium modpack</a> with a deliberate 404 on one of the mods.
+<p>The tool downloading assets from the <a href="https://modrinth.com/modpack/performium-was-taken">Performium Modpack</a> with a deliberate 404 on one of the mods.
 </p>

 ![Image of the tool](https://i.imgur.com/QzXCTVQ.png)